TRiley1/pythonproject_cc/README.md

 Replicating an RPG shop.

-The task is to replicate an RPG store where an Adventurer buy misc equipment for there journey.
+The task is to replicate an RPG store where an Adventurer buy misc equipment for their journey.

 MVP: